Debashbora/Debashbora/README.md

 ## I'm a Student ,Aspiring to be a Software Developer!
 - 🔭 I’m currently pursuing B.tech with CSE!
 - 🌱 I’m currently learning more about c++ and DS
-- 👯 I’m looking for mentors to guide me.
+- 👯 I’m also currently learning Qt framework.
 - 🥅 2021 Goals: To become atleast 5 star programmer in CP(Competetive programming)
 - ⚡ Fun fact: I love to watch Anime and read manga.